 Category Risks Opportunities Cybersecurity & Data Protection Exposure to cyber threats, such as customer data breaches, may erode trust among customers and lead to reputational harm for the company.
 Spritzer Bhd's strong focus on advanced cybersecurity and enhanced data management ensures the safeguarding of vital customer information, thus preserving customer confidence.
 Climate Change Failure to adhere to established and evolving climate regulations can result in significant financial regulation.
 Strategically position us in the eco-friendly solutions sector to take advantage of the escalating demand for low-carbon offerings.
 Proactive risk management supports ongoing business stability.
-Insufficient measures in climate adaptation and mitigation can lead to damage of physical assets, financial losses, and disruptions in business operations.
-Implementing effective resilience and adaptation measures secures the continuous functioning of business activities.
-Customer Satisfaction Failure to fulfil customer expectations may lead to a decline in their trust and loyalty, negatively impacting revenue streams.
+Insufficient measures in climate adaptation and mitigation can lead to damage of physical assets, financial losses, and disruptions in business operations. measures secures the continuous functioning of Customer Satisfaction Failure to fulfil customer expectations may lead to a decline in their trust and loyalty, negatively impacting revenue streams.
 Regular dialogues with customers are key to continuously evolving and meeting their expectations.
-Employee Management Dynamic employee upskilling and appealing benefits schemes are key to attracting and keeping top-tier industry experts, contributing significantly to our culture of peak performance.
+Employee Management A workforce that is not fully engaged or adequately developed often results in reduced productivity and subpar performance.
 Diversity, Equity & Inclusion Discriminatory practices in the workplace could lead to severe reputational damage for Spritzer Bhd.
-Fostering a culture that embraces diversity, inclusiveness, and employee empowerment attracts skilled professionals and broadens the spectrum of viewpoints, thereby improving decision quality.
 Human Rights Violations of human rights practices can result in regulatory fines, negatively affect employee retention and workplace culture, and harm the company's reputation.
 Spritzer Bhd's commitment to robust human rights policies bolsters its stature as an ethical and responsible employer.
-Supply Chain Management Robust procurement policies, complete with consistent environmental and social audits of suppliers, attract and maintain relationships with skilled and reliable contractors, showcasing our dedication to maintaining high environmental and social standards.
+Supply Chain Management Operational continuity is at risk when suppliers and contractors do not align with established ethical principles and safety practices.
+Robust procurement policies, complete with consistent environmental and social audits of suppliers, attract and maintain relationships with skilled and reliable contractors, showcasing our dedication to maintaining high environmental and social standards.
 Waste Management Non-compliance with environmental laws may result in legal repercussions from authorities and heightened attention from environmental advocacy groups.
 Minimising waste and enhancing resource utilisation can lead to significant operational cost reductions.
 Community Investment Business practices that adversely affect local communities can jeopardise Spritzer Bhd's social license to operate.
 Regular engagements through community impact programs strengthen our relationship with local communities.
 Water Management Ineffective water management can result in escalating costs and the risk of water scarcity.
 Implementing effective water management strategies can lead to decreased operational expenses while encouraging behaviours that conserve water resources